FriedScholvinck/RoomMate/README.md

 ## Prerequisites

 ### Data Sources
-* Data file which contains user accounts and information
+* Data file which contains user accounts
-* Data file which contains information for a house
+* Data file which contains information for a house, a person, etc..
+ * This can be done with the help of Google Firebase

 ### External Components
-* SQL data structure
+* JSON data structure from Google Firebase
+ * log in with authentication
+ * real time database

 ### Similar Applications
+These applications don't specifically serve the goal I have in mind, but could be used for keeping track of drink expenses and cleaning schedules.
 * There are many TO DO applications, like Wunderlist, Evernote, etc...
 * WieBetaaltWat is often used to divide students expenses
+* OurHome is something similar for families.
+I think it's way too complicated and not very user friendly.

 ### Hardest Challenges
-* I don't know if it's hard to create an application where multiple users can login and share information between accounts.
-To begin with, I think it's already a challenge to get users to log in and to be able to see their own profile page and user information.
-* The code behind making a cleaning schedule or setting up a beer system is for later.
-* In the end, this app should be easier to use then drawing a cleaning schedule with pen and paper and pin it up on the refrigerator.
+Setting up a cleaning schedule should be easy.
+The hard part will be when users want to enter personal preferences.
+Just a weekly schedule should be doable, but in the end, this app should be easier to use then drawing a cleaning schedule with pen and paper and pin it up on the refrigerator.